 Camerons, like Weber and Traeger, is a wood chip company that consistently produces high-quality wood with no extra chemicals or additives.
 This is just pure, natural hardwood and does an excellent job.

 This stuff is simple to light and burns evenly to provide a consistent, smoky flavor.

 Applewood is noted for its fruity aroma overtones, which will undoubtedly give your turkey a unique flavor fusion!

-Applewood, unlike most other woods, does not produce a strong substantial smokey fragrance, making it excellent for individuals who prefer it lightly smoked.
+Applewood does not produce a strong, substantial smokey fragrance, unlike most other woods, making it excellent for individuals who prefer it lightly smoked.

 The only issue with this type of wood is that it takes longer to absorb into the meat.

-This means that your chicken will require extra time to soak in the aroma.
+Your chicken will require extra time to soak in the aroma.

 Oklahoma Joe’s Apple Wood Chunks

 Oklahoma Joe’s wood chunks are produced entirely of actual applewood, with no filler wood, for the purest apple smoke.

 The chunks are large and immediately ignite, so your turkey will be smoking sooner.